-Behçet's disease is a rare and poorly understood condition in which blood vessels and tissues may become inflamed (swollen).
+Behçet's disease, or Behçet's syndrome, is a rare and poorly understood condition that results in inflammation of the blood vessels and tissues.

-In severe causes, there is also a risk of serious and potentially life-threatening problems, such as permanent vision loss and strokes.
+In severe cases, there's also a risk of serious and potentially life-threatening problems, such as permanent vision loss and strokes.

-The cause of Behçet's disease is unknown, although most experts believe it is an autoinflammatory condition.
+The cause of Behçet's disease is unknown, although most experts believe it's an autoinflammatory condition.

 An autoinflammatory condition is where the immune system – the body's natural defence against infection and illness – mistakenly attacks healthy tissue.

-In cases of Behçet's disease, it is thought the immune system mistakenly attacks the blood vessels.
+In cases of Behçet's disease, it's thought the immune system mistakenly attacks the blood vessels.

-It's not clear what triggers this problem with the immune system, but it is very likely that both genes and environmental factors play a role.
+It's not clear what triggers this problem with the immune system, but two things are thought to play a role:

-Behçet's disease tends to be more common in the Far East, the Middle East and Mediterranean countries such as Turkey, Iran and Israel.
+Behçet's disease is more common in the Far East, the Middle East and Mediterranean countries such as Turkey, Iran and Israel.

-People of Mediterranean, Middle Eastern and Asian origin are thought to be most at risk of developing the condition, although it can affect all ethnic groups.
+People of Mediterranean, Middle Eastern and Asian origin are thought to be most likely to develop the condition, although it can affect all ethnic groups.

-There is no cure for Behçet's disease, but it is often possible to control the symptoms with medicines that reduce the inflammation in the affected parts of the body.
+There's no cure for Behçet's disease, but it's often possible to control the symptoms with medicines that reduce inflammation in the affected parts of the body.

 These medications include: